Hussien-Sayed/ML-Basics/README.md

 	  - comparing the 2 models on small dataset with/without outliers
   	  - comparing the models with scikit-learn models
   	  - 3D plotting of the Data and the models predictions

+* Gaussian-Mixture:
+	  - appling Gaussian Mixture over inputs that are consisted of mixed Gaussian distributions
+	  - comparing different outputs using Silhouette score